aadilmallick/my-notes-docusaurus/docs/python/01-python-tools.md

 > [!NOTE]
 > `uv.lock` pins every direct and transitive dependency to an exact version, ensuring reproducible installs across machines.
 Unlike `pip freeze` output, uv’s lockfile is cross-platform by default.

+#### Quickstart

+- `uv init`: Create a new Python project.
+- `uv add`: Add a dependency to the project.
+- `uv remove`: Remove a dependency from the project.
+- `uv sync`: Sync the project's dependencies with the environment.
+- `uv lock`: Create a lockfile for the project's dependencies.
+- `uv run`: Run a command in the project environment.
+- `uv tree`: View the dependency tree for the project.
+- `uv build`: Build the project into distribution archives.
+- `uv publish`: Publish the project to a package index.
 #### `pyproject.toml`

 This is what a `pyproject.toml` looks like: